aranair/aranair.github.io/source/posts/2017-06-28-building-a-python-cli-stock-ticker-with-urwid.html.markdown

     main_loop.set_alarm_in(10, refresh)
 ```

-This calls the `get_update()` method that spits out an array of tuples of `(color_scheme, text)`.
+It calls the `get_update()` method that spits out an array of tuples of `(color_scheme, text)`.
+I'll
+skip the details of the method but it is basically just calling a REST api that replies with JSON and
+parsing the response into a long string for display.

+**This method kind of interrupts the event loop every 10 seconds.**

 ### Color Palette

-That palette in the MainLoop section above?
-That's where I define a color scheme that can be used
+I also define a color scheme that can be used throughout the app.
-throughout the app.
-It's kind of like, when a web designer sets aside 5 colors for the entire
-site to use.

 ```python
 # Tuples of (Key, font color, background color)